-Picture this: With beer and cig in hand, I’m just off the dance floor, chatting up a friend, when my eyes happen to land on a guy who’s sauntering into the club.
+Picture this: With beer and cigarette in hand, I’m leaned up against a post just off the dance floor, chatting up a friend, when my eyes happen to land on a guy sauntering into the club.
 (Yes, sauntering.)
 He’s head and shoulders above the crowd and smack in the center of his own crowd and, I don’t know… maybe it was the beer?
 Or, his height?
 Or, his tattered, faded out ball cap, because, honestly… Who wears that to a club??
 Or, his high top basketball shoes, which I had the

 unfortunate opportunity to witness as he got closer?
 Because, again, who wears those to a club?!
 Or, maybe it was the fact he basically looked like some Greek god even with those two strange apparel choices?

 I remember pointing him out to my girlfriend and her saying something about him not being her type, to which I replied, “Well, he’s not really mine either, but…” as my voice trailed off and my legs began walking fast in the direction of Mister Not-My-Type.
 Within seconds, I was also on that dance floor employing some pretty awesome moves of my own.
-And, by awesome, I mean backing up towards him while “accidentally” bumping into him.
+And, by awesome, I mean backing up towards him while *accidentally* bumping into him.
 (Hey, it was the best I could come up with in that state of mind.)
-And, when he finally turned around and apologized, I knew I had him.
+And, when he finally turned around to apologize to me, I knew I had him.
 But before I could even blink, he’d turned back around to keep dancing.